-Figure out What You’re Looking For
+Figure Out What You’re Looking For

 Have Your Go-To Drinks in Mind

 With all the butterflies and nervousness that typically surrounds first dates, it’s best to have a clear idea of what you will be drinking on the date.
 Even though you are abstaining from alcohol, it is handy to have something other than water to sip on throughout the night.
-Whether you ask for an Arnold Palmer or order a sparkling water, making the decision beforehand will take a lot of the pressure off.
+Whether you ask for an Arnold Palmer or order sparkling water, making the decision beforehand will take a lot of the pressure off.

 Get Creative When Suggesting the Date

 While the most common idea for a date is “drinks and dinner”, it is one of the most unimaginative.
-When suggesting an idea for a date, take the initiative to choose something that is completely alcohol free.
+When suggesting an idea for a date, take the initiative to choose something that is completely alcohol-free.
 Opt for coffee, dog walking, hiking, bowling, etc. The key is to find an activity that allows you to get to know the other person without cornering you into a situation where there is nothing else to do but drink.